Evaluating Competitiveness in UEFA's New Champions League Format: Methodology

 Constraint \eqref{draw:c8} ensures that a team does not play against a team from the same association.
 Constraint \eqref{draw:c1} ensures that each team is matched with at most two teams from the same (but different than its own) association.
 Constraints \eqref{draw:c3} and \eqref{draw:c4} guarantee that a team faces exactly one team from each pot at home and one team from each pot away.
 Constraint \eqref{draw:c2} states that a team is not matched to the same opponent twice.
 Previously drawn matches are fixed by \eqref{draw:c5}.
 Naturally, a team does not face itself, which is stated by \eqref{draw:c6}.
 If the integer program is feasible, we pick the drawn team, update the value for the corresponding $\omega$ parameter, and continue the draw.
 If not, then we remove team $j$ from the available opponents of $i$ and draw a new team.
 This approach mimics the official iterative procedure of UEFA, and guarantees that we will find a feasible draw (if one exists).

 Constraints \eqref{draw:c1}-\eqref{draw:c7} do not avoid the possibility of a draw that needs 9 matchdays to be completed.
-Such a scenario is possible, as is shown in \citet{GuyonMeunierBenSalemBuchholtzerTanre2024}.
-Since this only has an extremely small probability, however, we do not check for this.
+Such a scenario is possible, as is shown in \citet{Guyon2025}.
+Since this only has an extremely small probability, however, we do not enforce this in the model presented above.
 Instead, if such a scenario arises, which would be detected by the integer program in the next section, we simply perform another draw.